sdm-lang/emacs-sdml-mode/README.md

 Line indentation is provided by the `tree-sitter-indent-mode` minor mode based on the configuration in the constant `sdml-mode-folding-definitions`.

-Default indentation is two spaces, although this can be overridden by the custom variable `sdml-indent-offset`.
+Default indentation is two spaces, although this can be overridden by the custom variable `sdml-mode-indent-offset`.

 ### Code Folding

-Block Folding is provided by the `ts-fold-mode` minor mode based on the configuration in the constant `tree-sitter-indent-sdml-scopes`.
+Block Folding is provided by the `ts-fold-mode` minor mode based on the configuration in the constant `sdml-mode-tree-sitter-indent-scopes`.
 Note that folding of groups of line comments is also supported.

 * `C-c C-s -` -- fold item
 * `C-c C-s +` -- unfold item